Armor & Shields

 Weight: 8 lbs

-Description: Full motorcycle protective gear including reinforced leather jacket and pants with armored panels at joints and impact points.
-Racing-grade equipment designed to protect riders in crashes.
+Description: Full motorcycle protective gear including reinforced leather jacket and pants with hard plastic or metal plates at elbows, shoulders, spine, and knees.
+Racing-grade equipment designed to protect riders in high-speed crashes.
 The armor is subtle enough to pass as normal motorcycle gear while providing genuine protection.
+The reinforced joints and padding excel at preventing injuries from impacts and road rash.

 AC: 11 + Dex modifier